Only Yesterday (1991 film): Production

-Studio Ghibli co-founder and the film's producer Hayao Miyazaki was intrigued by the original Only Yesterday manga, believing there was potential value in depicting the type of children's story it told.
+The film is based on a manga by the same name written by Hotaru Okamoto and drawn by Yuko Tone.
+Animated by Studio Ghibli, the film's producer Hayao Miyazaki was intrigued by the original Only Yesterday manga, believing there was potential value in depicting the type of children's story it told.
 However, he felt he was not up to the task of adapting it into a film, but the idea remained in his mind as he directed other children's films such as My Neighbor Totoro, and he eventually brought the idea to Takahata.
+Only those scenes set in 1966 with the 10-year-old Taeko are from the source material.
+Takahata had difficulty adapting the episodic manga into a feature film, and he, therefore, invented the framing narrative wherein the adult Taeko journeys to the countryside and falls in love with Toshio.